seaona/devnet-config/README.md

     - In this case we pass our address where we want to store the punk, again padded to 32 bytes `0x00000000000000000000000007be9763a718c0539017e2ab6fc42853b4aeeb6b`

 ### balanceOf
-1. Get the slot address
+1. Get the storage address
     - The key is the address, we need to left pad this to a 32 bytes value `0x0000000000000000000000007Be9763a718C0539017E2Ab6fC42853b4aEeb6B`
     - The mapping is declared at storage slot position 11, padded to 32 bytes would be `0x000000000000000000000000000000000000000000000000000000000000000B`